jacksund/simmate/docs/getting_started/access_the_database/intro_to_python_inheritance.md

    height = table_columns.FloatField()
 ```

-Next, we want a separate table to contain this type of information and more:
+Next, we create a separate table that includes this data and more:

 ```python
 class Student(Person):  # <--- note we have Person here instead of DatabaseTable